yash244466666/Catalog-of-My-things/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+If you would like to get a local copy up and running, please follow these steps.

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - To have rail installed
 - bundle install